MicrosoftDocs/cpp-docs/docs/cppcx/platform-object-class.md

 ms.workload: ["cplusplus"]
 ---
 # Platform::Object Class
-Provides common behavior for ref classes and ref structs in Windows Store apps.
+Provides common behavior for ref classes and ref structs in Windows Runtime apps.
 All ref class and ref struct instances are implicitly convertible to Platform::Object^ and can override its virtual ToString method.

 ## Syntax